 The generic name of Hyaenanche does link the gifboom to the hyena that was killed in olden times by using the potent poison found in the fruits of the plant (and maybe its leaves).
 The specific name of globosa probably refers to the rounded shape of the fruits.

-The colour change that has started on the visible bit of ageing stem in picture is evident: no longer green as the youngest branchlets, but a pinkish brown with small cracks bringing a rough texture to the stem surface.
+Colour change has started on the visible bit of ageing stem in picture: no longer green as the youngest branchlets, but a pinkish brown with small cracks bringing a rough texture to the stem surface.
 It will become grey and leafless later.

 Some of the leaf margins are tinged pink here; elsewhere they are often creamy to pale yellow.
 Leaf margins of this tree are smooth and appear solidly ridged (Coates Palgrave, 2002; www.plantzafrica.com).